Chart Color Schemes

 Corinda displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Corinda's dwelling structures, as per the latest Census, consisted of 68.7% houses and 31.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Corinda's dwelling structure, as per the latest Census, consisted of 68.7% houses and 31.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
 Home ownership in Corinda stood at 34.0%, with mortgaged dwellings at 37.0% and rented ones at 29.1%.
-The median monthly mortgage repayment was $2,200, higher than Brisbane metro's average of $1,863.
-Median weekly rent in Corinda was $388, compared to Brisbane metro's $380.
-Nationally, Corinda's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+The median monthly mortgage repayment was $2,200, exceeding Brisbane metro's average of $1,863.
+The median weekly rent in Corinda was $388, compared to Brisbane metro's $380.
+Nationally, Corinda's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing